yswcyswc/Order-Management-System/README.md

 ---

-## 👥 Contributors

-Developed by the RDP project team – Carnegie Mellon University, Spring 2025
+Developed as part of the RDP project for 67272 – Carnegie Mellon University, Spring 2025
-For academic or internal educational use only.